Real Flower Business

 As commander-in-chief of my one-woman floral army, balancing time between my design bench and my office means my commitment to prompt e-mail replies can be a challenge.

-One way businesses attempt to provide a prompt e-mail response is, of course, the auto-reply.
+One way businesses attempt to provide a prompt e-mail response is, of course, by setting up an auto-reply.

 It starts out as an “away message” for a winter break…and then, it turns into a regular habit…24/7 auto-reply.

-As prompt as it may be, it’s not a personal reply…so while it’s prompt, it also feels impersonal.
+As prompt as it may be, an auto-response is not a personal reply…so while it’s prompt, it’s also impersonal.

-The bottom line is this: An auto-reply is not customer service.
+The bottom line is this: An auto-reply does not feel like customer service.

-There’s a time and a place for auto-reply, but if you pride yourself on customer service, then, limit your reliance on auto-respond.
+There’s a time and a place for automation, but if you pride yourself on customer service, then, limit your reliance on auto-respond and lead clients through the booking and sales process with personalized service that’s unique to your brand–not straight out of the can!

 Keep this in mind…